mikemaccana/stickers/README.md

 These are stickers.
 Most are either existing jokes or joke versions of logos.
 I (@mikemaccana) might have printed them out for you and gave them to you at some event somewhere.

 The MongoDB joke is @slexaxtons, I just licensed the right font and did the artwork.
-The horse.js belongs to @horse_js, I just found a higher res image of the mask and recreated it in higher res.
+The horse.js belongs to @horse_js, I just found a higher res image of the mask and recreated it the image in higher res.
 The rest are from @mikemaccana.

 If you like them, please: